Brochure Request

 It might be tempting to try to go it alone.
 Sure, you haven’t been able to stop drinking on your own in the past, but maybe if you try really hard next time, you could do it.
 Maybe you’ve mentioned your problem to a trusted friend, and they have told you that getting sober is just about willpower or having more faith.
 Maybe you are afraid you’ll lose your job if your boss finds out about your drinking issues, so you don’t want to take time off to get help.

-We want to be clear: substance use disorders—like a dependence on alcohol—are a brain disease.
+We want to be clear: substance use disorders—like dependence on alcohol—are brain diseases.
 They are treatable (though not curable), and treatment is often most effective in a residential treatment environment.
-Entering a recovery center for detoxification and rehabilitation helps ensure that you get personalized care that addresses not only your substance use disorder, but any other disorders or traumas that may be contributing to your reliance on alcohol.
+Entering a recovery center for detoxification and rehabilitation helps ensure that you get personalized care that addresses not only your substance use disorder but any other disorders or traumas that may be contributing to your reliance on alcohol.

 Seeking treatment is not a sign of weakness.
 It is a sign of strength—and the first step toward getting your life back on track.